-- When a new upstream interface (that is, uplink port) starts up, the switch sends unsolicited reports for all currently learned multicast channels out through the new upstream interface. - This command only applies when proxy reporting is enabled (see page 642).
+When a new upstream interface (that is, uplink port) starts up, the switch sends unsolicited reports for all currently learned multicast channels out through the new upstream interface.

+This command only applies when report suppression/proxy reporting is ٠ enabled (see page 652 and page 639).

 '''

-Console(config)#ip igmp snooping unsolicited-report-interval 5
+Console(config) #ip igmp snooping unsolicited-report-interval 5

 Console(config)#

 '''